LucasPMartins/Tic-tac-toe-in-C/README.md

 ## ❔ About

-O Jogo da Velha é um classico jogo de tabuleiro, o projeto foi desenvolvido por dois alunos da Universidade Federal de Uberlândia como forma de fixar os conhecimentos de programacao em linguagem C adquiridos em sala de aula.
+The Tic-Tac-Toe game is a classic board game, developed by two students from the Federal University of Uberlândia as a way to solidify their programming knowledge in the C language acquired in the classroom.

-Nesse projetos utilizado conseitos da linguagem C, como:
+This project utilizes concepts from the C language, such as:

- - Condicionais
+- Conditionals
- - Laços
+- Loops
- - Funções
+- Functions
 - Arrays
 - Strings
 - Structs
- - Ponteiros
+- Pointers
- - Alocação Dinâmica de Memória
+- Dynamic Memory Allocation
- - Arquivos
+- File Handling
- entre outros.
+- among others.

-Como Jogar:
+**How to Play**:
-O objetivo do jogo eh preencher uma grade 3x3 com simbolos X e O de forma alternada, até que um dos jogadores consiga formar uma linha reta horizontal, vertical ou diagonal.
+The objective of the game is to fill a 3x3 grid with alternating X and O symbols until one of the players manages to form a straight line horizontally, vertically, or diagonally.

 > [!Note]
-> O programa pode não funcionar muito bem em outros sistemas operacionais, me desculpe :(
+> The program may not work very well on other operating systems, I'm sorry :(

 ## 🤝 Contributors
 [![devlucasA](https://github.com/devlucasA.png?size=60)](https://github.com/devlucasA "Lucas Araújo de Oliveira on GitHub")